 For the types of discs that can be played, see Playable discs on page 8.
 For the types of files that can be played, see Playable files on page 10.
-Image and audio files recorded on discs are played with the Home Media Gallery (page 31).
+Video, image and audio files recorded on discs are played with Home Media Gallery (page 35).

-1 Press \odot STANDBY/ON to turn on the power.
+1 Press 🖰 STANDBY/ON to turn on the power.